It is the spirit who gives life. The flesh profits nothing. The words that I speak to you are spirit, and are life. John 6:63

 Samuel’s Signs Fulfilled

-12 One of the same place answered, “Who is their father?”
+12 A man from that place answered, “Who is their father?”
 Therefore it became a proverb, “Is Saul also among the prophets?”

 13 When he had finished prophesying, he came to the high place.